realA10001986/VSR/README.md

 >Buttons can be _pressed_, which means a brief press-and-release, or _held_, meaning pressing and holding the button for 2 seconds.

 There are four button modes: Light ("LGT"), Operation ("OPR"), Music Player ("MUS") and Admin ("ADM").
-In order to select a button mode, two or three buttons must be _held_ simultaneously until the display shows the selected mode.
+To select a button mode, two or three buttons must be _held_ simultaneously until the display shows the selected mode.
 If an SD card is present, the selected button mode is saved 10 seconds after its activation.

 <table>
     <tr>